JavadBesharati/Compiler/Readme.md

 ### Description:
 During 4 phases, a compiler for LogicPL language has been implemented.
 What is LogicPL?
-It is a simple programming language that we were asked to design a compiler for in the course of Compiler Design and Programming Languages at Tehran University - Spring 2023
+It is a simple programming language that we were asked to design a compiler for in the course of Compiler Design and Programming Languages at University of Tehran - Spring 2023

 ---